Evolane/linode-dns-tools/README.md

 Imports bind-style DNS zone files via the Linode API.
 Very useful if you've exported one from another hosting service that won't allow Linode's automatic zone export feature.
 This is the case for most cloud services.
+You may have to adapt the export zone file.
+See e.g. a Google exported zone file importfiles/akamai.test.dns.txt.ori  was changed to fit the program :
+- IN in the records removed
+- the point after the origin name must be removed on all lines e.g. akamai.test. changed to akamai.test
+- SOA file replaced an put to the first line akamai.test.
+21600 IN SOA ns-cloud-d1.googledomains.com. cloud-dns-hostmaster.google.com.
+1 21600 3600 259200 300
+changed to
+akamai.test      3600                    ns23.domaincontrol.com. dns.jomax.net. (
+                                        2022120903
+                                        28800
+                                        7200
+                                        604800
+                                        300
+                                        )
+Note that the name server in the SOA record and the NS records are ignored.

 ### Usage